 Whether or not you allow your employees to post personal messages, you should have a policy concerning the unauthorized use or the defacement of your bulletin boards and postings.
 You should also require that employees get their notices and announcements approved by management before posting.

-For HR-related questions and advice, contact The Lindenberger Group, an award-winning human resources consulting firm based in New Jersey, at email@example.com or 609.730.1049.
+For more employee bulletin board questions and HR-related advice, contact The Lindenberger Group, an award-winning human resources consulting firm based in New Jersey, at email@example.com or 609.730.1049.